Researchers build 'living robots' using cells scraped from frogs to clean your arteries

 “These are entirely new lifeforms," said Michael Levin, director of the Allen Discovery Center at Tufts University in Medford, Massachusetts.
 “They have never before existed on Earth, They are living, programmable organisms.”

-While the frog-bots are still at a very early stage in development, it's possible that more complex versions could be used in the future for tasks like nano-surgery and cleaning up micro-plastics.
+While the frog-bots are still at a very early stage in development, it's possible that more complex versions could be used in the future for tasks like nano-surgery (performing jobs such as cleaning plaque from arteries or delivering drugs) and cleaning up micro-plastics.